These Smoked Beef Recipes Have Loads of Flavor!

 There are many possibilities with ground beef as the main ingredients.
 One of the most basic is smoking up a batch of cheeseburgers.
 The smoke adds a great layer of flavor to this classic dish.

-Smoking the coarse ground beef is what gives this chili recipe a great flavor.
-Top with shredded cheddar or sour cream.
+Smoking the coarse ground beef is what gives this chili recipe great flavor.
+Top with shredded cheddar cheese and sour cream.
 Beans are optional.

-Beef can achieve a smoky flavor when cooking in a grill, too.
-The picture above is a grill-smoked top round roast.
+Beef can get a nice, smoky flavor when it's cooked in the grill, too.
+The picture above is a grilled top round roast.